| | |

 • Prepare the area by clearing any existing vegetation, including weeds, grass, or plants so the cardboard will lay flat on the soil surface.

-• Use plain, uncoated cardboard without any glossy or printed surfaces.
+• Use plain, uncoated cardboard without any glossy or painted surfaces.

 • Flatten cardboard boxes and remove any tape, plastic, or labels.